MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-consolidated-company-reporting-setup.md

 3. Choose **New**, and then fill in the required fields. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

     > [!IMPORTANT]
-    > When you fill in the **Starting Date** and **Ending Date** fields, make sure you comply with GAAP rules concerning the financial periods of the business unit versus the parent company.
+    > When you fill in the **Starting Date** and **Ending Date** fields, make sure you comply with GAAP rules concerning the fiscal periods of the business unit versus the parent company.
 4. Repeat step 3 for each additional business unit

 If your business unit uses a foreign currency, you must specify the exchange rate to use in the consolidation.
 You must also enter consolidation information about the business unit's general ledger accounts.
 These processes are described in the following sections.